jonhusson/githelp/recipes.md

 git push
 ````

-Now the file has been removed, and this file will not be tracked by Git.
+Now the file has been removed from GitHub, and the file (on your local machine) will not be tracked by Git.